-Barbara Rawlsky-Willett is now in her 11th season as head coach of the Plymouth State women’s tennis team in 2014, the longest-serving coach in the program's history.
-The Panthers have been solid Little East Conference contenders under Coach Rawlsky-Willett, winning LEC Tournament titles in 2004 and 2006 and the regular season crown in 2005.
+Barbara Rawlsky-Willett is now in her 14th season as head coach of the Plymouth State women’s tennis team in 2017, the longest-serving coach in the program's 49-year history.
+The Panthers have been solid Little East Conference contenders under Coach Rawlsky-Willett, winning LEC Tournament titles in 2004, 2006 and 2014, and the regular season crown in 2005 and 2014.

 Coach Rawlsky-Willett, who took over at PSU in 2004 after one season as an assistant, was also the girls’ tennis coach at Plymouth Regional High School for 29 years until her retirement in 2012.
 She was inducted in the New Hampshire Interscholastic Athletic Association (NHIAA) Coaches Hall of Fame in 2010.

-PSU has had numerous players earn post-season honors, including All-Conference selections and the LEC Rookie of the Year in 2009.
+PSU has had numerous players earn post-season honors, including All-Conference selections, the LEC Rookie of the Year in 2009 and 2014 and the LEC Player of the Year in 2014 and 2015.
 In addition, several Panther tennis players received major PSU student-athlete awards in recent years for academic success, community service and leadership.

 Coach Rawlsky-Willett and her husband Doug have two adult children.